Autocar India

 Sales: 6,528 units, Change: 19 percent YoY

-JSW MG Motor recorded domestic sales of 6,528 units in March 2026, a 19 percent year-on-year increase.
-Growth is supported by the Windsor EV, which remains among the brand’s best-selling products.
-The company also recently revealed the Majestor diesel SUV, for which bookings are currently open, with a price announcement expected in April 2026 and customer deliveries scheduled to begin in May 2026.
+JSW MG Motor’s sales surged 19 percent to 6,528 units, and growth is supported by the Windsor EV, which remains among the brand’s bestselling products.
+The company also recently revealed the Majestor diesel SUV, for which bookings are currently open.
+The price announcement for the Majestor is expected in April 2026, and customer deliveries are scheduled to begin in the following month.

-The carmaker has also announced price increases effective April 1, with most models set to see hikes of up to 2 percent, while higher-end offerings such as the Cyberster and M9 will see increases of up to 7 percent, citing rising input costs.
+Citing rising input costs, the carmaker also announced price increases effective April 1, with most models set to see hikes of up to 2 percent, while its higher-end offerings such as the Cyberster and M9 will see increases of up to 7 percent.

 Renault